 Roxanne’s favorite verses come from Ephesians.
 “But God…rich in mercy, made us alive in Christ even when we were dead in transgressions…For it is by grace you have been saved by faith…for we are God’s workmanship, created in Jesus Christ to do good works, which God prepared…for us.”
 (Eph.
 2:4-5, 8-10) Roxanne shares, “Our time on earth is for knowing this and sharing it with others.”

 God calls the men and women of MAF to serve Him in unique ways.
-He may also be calling you to a special role in Tim and Roxanne’s ministry.
-Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.
+He may also be calling you to a special role in Tim’s ministry.
+Please prayerfully consider becoming a Ministry Partner with him through prayer and/or financial support.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.